WHY ARE THERE LEAVES STILL ON THE TREES?

 Why are some of the trees holding on to their leaves this deep into fall?
 I am being asked this question quite often.

-This year a cold snap came on so suddenly that leaves were killed by frost.
-This sudden cold snap came on the heels of an exceptionally warm spell mid Autumn.
+Today we had a cold snap came on so suddenly that leaves are being killed by frost.
+This sudden cold snap came on the heels of a warm spell in mid Autumn.

 In a more normal years, trees gradually prepare for winter by creating a corky layer in the petiole that releases the leaves from their moorings after nutrients have been moved into the stem for storage.